Positive Numbers from the US but the Euro and the Pound Don’t Care

 Skerdian Meta • 1 min read

 The US producer report (PPI) sparked a USD selloff yesterday.
-The consumer inflation (CPI) and retail sales reports today, however, were quite positive, and are reversing the trend for the USD.
+But, the consumer inflation (PPI) and retail sales reports today were positive and they are reversing the trend for USD.

-Yesterday's PPI report proved to be negative.
-This came as quite a shock, being that the prices of raw materials and commodities have been increasing recently.
-USD sellers became active, and the Buck is more than 200 pips lower today.
+The PPI report came out negative yesterday.
+It was a surprise to be honest; the prices of raw materials and commodities have been increasing recently, so those numbers yesterday didn’t make much sense.
+Not that USD sellers really cared about.
+They became active and the Buck is more than 200 pips lower today.

-The market was expecting negative numbers once again, however, the numbers were quite positive.
-Core numbers are usually the most important ones, sd they strip out most of the noise.
-Core numbers, both for retail sales and CPI reports, beat expectations.
 This took the yearly core inflation to 1.7% in the US.
-That’s closer to the 2% target for the FED, so it is a positive rate hike.
+That’s closer to the 2% which is the target for the FED, so it is a positive factor rate hikes.

 Our NZD/USD signal is back on track

-This should have sent the USD surging, but with great surprise we can see that that is definitely not the case.
-After an initial jump, the Buck is now retracing.
-In fact, the Euro and the Pound didn’t even seem notice the impressive data from the US.
-The GBP is currently taking off as a result of Brexit, which we will explain in the next forex update.
+This should have sent the USD surging, but it is not doing exactly that.
+After an initial jump, the Buck is retracing now.
+In fact, the Euro and the Pound didn’t even notice the impressive data from the US.
+The GBP is taking off at the moment, but that has to do with Brexit, which we will explain in the next forex update.